SerkanAli/formatting-two-partition-on-USB/README.md

-# Formatting two partition on USB
+# Formatting two partitions on USB stick
-A tool for macOS, which formatting two Partition on an USB stick.
+A tool for macOS, for formatting two partitions on a USB stick.
-One Partition is for Windows and the second one for macOS
+One partition is for Windows and the second one for macOS

 <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/SerkanAli/formatting-two-partition-on-USB/tree/master/USBTOOL.app" download>>>>Download the app here </a>